jundalisay/sp/content/en/research/maxwell/treatise/chapter-09b.md

 ver is moving in the direction of the current, and the chlorine in the opposite direction.

-This operation, in which a compound body is decomposed by an electric current, is called Electrolysis, and the mode in which the current is trans- mitted is called Electrolytic Conduction.
-The compound body is called an

 FARADAY’S LAWS OF ELECTROLYSIS.

-Electrolyte, and the components into which it is separated are called Ions.
+This operation, in which a compound body is decomposed by an electric current, is called Electrolysis, and the mode in which the current is transmitted is called Electrolytic Conduction.
+The compound body is called an Electrolyte, and the components into which it is separated are called Ions.
 That which appears at the anode is called the Anion, and that which appears at the cathode is called the Cation.